BusraNurSaracoglu/BusraNurSaracoglu/README.md

+### Hello,👋
-### Hello, I am a software developer, graduated from electrical electronics engineering department. 👋
+### I am a software developer, graduated from electrical electronics engineering department. 🎓

 <!--
 **BusraNurSaracoglu/BusraNurSaracoglu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.